 Nonetheless, Arch Coal is seeking the Requested Order because the Joint Venture will constitute neither a majority-owned subsidiary of Arch Coal nor a company that is controlled primarily by Arch Coal.
 As a result, in the absence of the Requested Order, the Company is expecting to conservatively treat the JV Interest as a Bad Asset.
-Therefore, the proposed contribution of assets to the Joint Venture by Arch Coal could effectively convert Good Assets (e.g., property, plant and equipment) into a potentially Bad Asset (i.e., the JV Interest) such that Arch Coal may be unable to pass (or may otherwise be close to not passing) the Asset Test and/or the Income Test from time to time.
+Therefore, the proposed contribution of assets to the Joint Venture by Arch Coal could effectively convert Good Assets (e.g., property, plant and equipment) into a potentially Bad Asset (i.e., the JV Interest) such that Arch Coal may be unable to rely upon Rule 3a-1.
 This is in part due to ongoing valuation issues, including the possibility that the volatile nature of the Company's industry and relevant commodity prices could cause Arch Coal to inadvertently fail the Asset Test (e.g., if the value of certain assets fell suddenly) and/or the Income Test (e.g., if prices for metallurgical coal were to reach depressed levels over the course of 2-4 quarters) in any given quarter.
 It is important to note that metallurgical pricing has historically been more volatile than thermal coal pricing, with prices for Arch Coal's primary product ranging from as low as \$75 (on per metric ton basis) to as high as \$295 over the last five years.
 Additionally, contracts for the sale of metallurgical coal typically have a duration of one year or less; thus, pricing volatility is quickly realized in revenues, income and fair value.

-Furthermore, the board of directors (the "Board") of the Company recognizes that determining the fair value of certain illiquid assets is difficult and inherently subjective, and some contractual counterparties-such as underwriters, lenders or business partners-may not accept 1940 Act status representations based on calculations that (i) rely on the Board's valuations of those assets and (ii) may not be consistent with the book value of those assets as set forth in the Company's publicly available consolidated financial statements.
-It is impracticable to operate a publicly traded mining company under these circumstances.
-Indeed, the book value of the JV Interest may diverge from the fair value of the JV Interest.
-Applying the book value of the Company's assets (consistent with its publicly available consolidated financial statements, which are discussed in Section IV.C.4 herein), the proposed contribution of assets to the Joint Venture by the Company would appear to cause the Asset Test to reach approximately 50%.
+Applying the book value of the Company's assets (consistent with its publicly available consolidated financial statements, as discussed in Section IV.C.4 herein), the proposed contribution of assets to the Joint Venture by the Company would appear to cause the Asset Test to reach approximately 50%.
 However, the fair value of the JV Interest would likely be lower than the book value of the JV Interest due to, among other factors, the general liquidity of the JV Interest and the volatility of the coal industry.
-Thus, a pro forma analysis based on the fair value of the Company's assets-consistent with the deference granted under Section 2(a)(41) to an issuer's board of directors to determine, in good faith, the "fair value" of securities for which reliable market quotations are not readily available-suggests that the proposed contribution of assets to the Joint Venture by the Company
+Thus, a pro forma analysis based on the fair value of the Company's assets-consistent with the deference granted under Section 2(a)(41) to an issuer's board of directors to determine, in good faith, the "fair value"12 of securities for which reliable market